foopod/blog-2.0/_tutorials/how-to-gooogle.md

 image: /public/images/google.png
 ---

-So you want to learn how to use Google like a pro?
+So you want to know how to use Google like a pro?
 Want google to solve all your problems for you?

 ## What is Google?